Zailer43/PlotCubic/docs/CONFIGURATION_DOC.md

     // Plot size between borders, border is not counted "plotSize": 200, // int

-    // Minimum height of the world
-    // It only modifies the real height of the world when generating it for the first time
-    // Modifying this will then cause the plots to change their height

-    "minHeight": -64, // int

-    // Maximum height of the world
-    // It only modifies the real height of the world when generating it for the first time "maxHeight": 320, // int

     // ID of the biome to use, if not found plains is used
     // It only changes when the server is restarted "biomeId": "minecraft:plains",